CubePilot/cubepilot-docs/herelink/Herelink-Overview.md

 * Built-in Solex TX App and QGC ground station with mavlink support for Ardupilot and PX4 firmware.
 * 6 customisable Mavlink buttons and Mavlink/Sbus hardware wheel.
 * RC gimbal control on dedicated service indipendant from APP.
+* Ability to teather and share video and telemetary to ground station such as Mission Planner.